konstruktoid/Docker/Ansible/README.md

-Playbooks for Docker are available in the [Ansible](https://github.com/konstruktoid/Ansible) repo.
+Docker playbooks are available in the [Ansible](https://github.com/konstruktoid/Ansible) repo.